code100x/tiplink/README.md

-# Project Name: Tiplink
+# Project Name: TipLink

-### The following description is going to be updated once the project is complete till then look for all the research and development related progress here at this [Notion Page](https://axatbhardwaj.notion.site/Tiplink-47ebac1bab1b484d89fc5476c9860202?pvs=4)
+### The following description is going to be updated once the project is complete till then look for all the research and development related progress here at this [Notion Page](https://axatbhardwaj.notion.site/TipLink-47ebac1bab1b484d89fc5476c9860202?pvs=4)

 ## Table of Content